6 Choosing Your Future

 If you’re thinking of doing postgraduate study, see chapter 16.
 Commercial experience gained on a summer internship or placement year is valued by all employers (not just commercial ones) so doing an internship or placement during your undergraduate degree is valuable wherever you end up, see section 16.3.

-6.3.2 Freelancing and contract
+6.3.2 Freelancing and fixed term contracts

 Organisations frequently employ software engineers and other technical staff as contractors, for fixed periods of time (weeks or months), rather than as permanent employees (typically years).